bhaveshkumar80/bhaveshkumar80/README.md

 - 👋 Hi I'm  Bhavesh Kumar, an undergraduate student in Computer Science and Engineering (CSE).
 - 🔭 Currently working on how to explore Deep learning in Healthcare and Agriculture.
-- 🌱 Currently learning NLP and Deep learning.
+- 🌱 Learning NLP and Deep learning.
 - 👯 Looking to collaborate on Kaggle Competitions.

 Reach me on - [LinkedIN](https://www.linkedin.com/in/bhavesh-kumar-132903176), [Kaggle](https://www.kaggle.com/bhaveshkumar2806)